lbl-srg/obc/specification/source/useCases.rst

 ===========================  ===================================================

-**Use Case 6: CDL tool to have capability to generate controls points schedule from sequences**
+**Use Case 6: CDL tool to have capability to generate controls points schedule from sequences, by: Amy Shen, Arup**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~